 Ducks Cannot Climb

 Ducks are not designed for climbing, this means housing, food, and water need to be kept low to the ground.
 If ramps are necessary, make sure it’s a very gradual slope with lots of traction so their webbed feet don’t slip.
 For housing, we’ve found that a coop just a few inches off the ground works best.
 They also need a pool with short sides.
-We’ve found that a plastic kiddie pool works very well.
-We tried using a low Rubbermaid water trough because it’s only a couple inches taller than the kiddie pool, but they wouldn’t use it.
-For food, we use dog dishes.
+We’ve found that a plastic concrete mixing pan works very well and lasts longer than a kiddie pool.
+We tried using a low Rubbermaid water trough because it’s only a couple inches taller than the concrete pan, but they wouldn’t use it.
+For food, we use black rubber dishes.

 Ducks Need Water